Last updated on June 3rd, 2018 at 03:42 pm

 OK, so maybe this isn’t your typical January Tuesday – but it could be!

-A garage heater can keep both your garage and your car comfortable, buffering stark temperature transitions from indoors to outdoors as you venture out for the day.
+The best garage heaters can keep both your garage and your car comfortable, buffering stark temperature transitions from indoors to outdoors as you venture out for the day.
 It can be a little daunting to decide on your own which heater to go with for your home.
-We have collected the top 5 garage heaters you should consider this winter, as well as a buying guide to help you navigate your first purchase.
+We have collected the top electric garage heaters you should consider this winter, as well as a buying guide to help you navigate your first purchase.

 |Rank||The Heater||Best For||Our Vote|